zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/aws/shared/1-prepare.md

 }
 ```

-You can provide these permissions to Portworx in multiple ways.
-Click on the link below for more information.
+You can provide these permissions to Portworx in multiple ways, [click here](/key-management/portworx-with-aws-kms)

-{% page-ref page="key-management/portworx-with-aws-kms.md" %}

 ### Specify a disk template {#ebs-volume-template}